 As a result, you might be able to avoid damage to your credit if you miss a payment, then rectify the issue quickly.
 For example, if you miss a payment due June 15, Sezzle Up won’t report you for being late until the end of July.

-⚠️ This doesn’t help you avoid the $10 late fee.
+⚠️ This doesn’t help you avoid the failed payment fee.
 You only have two days after a failed payment before they charge you for it.

 How Does Sezzle Show Up on Your Credit Report?